ChaseDurand/Pool-Pi/docs/PROTOCOL_NOTES.md

 ## Aqualogic to Controller
 The Aqualogic board acts as a master unit providing a heartbeat/keep alive packet, screen updates, and LED updates.

 A keep alive frame is sent every 100ms with a frame type of x01x01 and zero data bytes.
 If any serial device has a message to send, it must respond immediately after the keep alive frame.
 OEM controllers and display devices begin responding 0.5ms after the end of the keep alive frame.
-The aqualogic sends any other commands 40ms after the end of the keep alive packet.
+The Aqualogic sends any other commands 40ms after the end of the keep alive packet.

 Keep alive frame: x10x02x01x01x00x14x10x03